-B.A., B.F.A., University of Georgia
+B.A., B.F.A., M.I.P., University of Georgia

 ED.M., Harvard University

-Previously, Quinn was the coordinator of faculty-led study abroad and domestic field study programs at the UGA Office of Global Engagement.
+Before coming to the School of Law, Quinn was the coordinator of faculty-led study abroad and domestic field study programs at the UGA Office of Global Engagement.
 She oversaw the development, management and assessment of almost 200 programs annually.
 Quinn designed and led a variety of professional opportunities for faculty and staff involved in study abroad programming at the university.
 She presented her findings on best practices for designing inclusive short-term programming at the NAFSA: Association of International Educators 2019 Annual Conference.

 Her work experience also includes serving as the director of the American School Language Institute in Fes, Morocco.
 She has worked as a freelance curriculum designer, publishing a variety of educational materials including English language facilitator guides in partnership with the U.S. Embassy of Mexico and a girls' empowerment curriculum in partnership with Project Soar Morocco.
 In the fall of 2017, Project Soar's empowerment curriculum was awarded a grant from the Middle East Partnership Initiative of the U.S. Department of State.